Skip to main content

 The assigned colors to status levels stem from universal mental models.
 For example, we use red when something goes wrong and green when something goes well.

 By reusing the user interface colors, we ensure that status indicators go hand in hand with other components, such as critical colored Buttons and Containers.
-When you use data visualization components such as charts to indicate statuses of specific data points, use the chart status palette or the tokens listed below.
+When you use data visualization components such as charts to indicate the statuses of specific data points, use the chart status palette or the tokens listed below.

 StatusUser interface colorsChart color tokenIndicates